Sof0-0/Sof0-0.github.io/README.md

-I am a fully-funded first-year Master of Science & Engineering (MSE) student at [Princeton University's Computer Science Department](https://www.cs.princeton.edu/), advised by [Professor Elad Hazan](https://www.ehazan.com).
+I am a fully-funded first year Master of Science & Engineering (MSE) student at [Princeton University's Computer Science Department](https://www.cs.princeton.edu/), advised by [Professor Elad Hazan](https://www.ehazan.com).

 I received a Bachelor of Science (BSc) degree (_Summa Cum Laude_) with Honors in Computer Science and Cybersecurity from the Tulane University, New Orleans.
 Upon my graduation I was inducted into the Phi Betta Kappa and Chi Alpha Sigma Honors Societies.